 Drawing upon histories and archives, both personal and regional, these works reveal new vistas of inquiry; ruminations that evince the essayists’ personal connections to cinema, made more poignant by the fact that they were created during various states of isolation and solitude.
 Projected as an annual series, it is our aspiration for Monographs to build upon the AFA collection and serve as an important repository of critical thinking on the cinemas of Asia.

 The inaugural edition of Monographs will have its world premiere at the Dharamshala International Film Festival held online from 29 October to 4 November 2020.
-Find out more about the video essays and how you can access them by visiting this page.

 About the directors